Example Switcher

 Move two: own your specific part

 The second move is responsibility, but with a precision the recipient can verify.
-The phrase to delete from your vocabulary: “I'm sorry if you felt…” That is a non-apology.
-It locates the problem in their feelings rather than your action.
+The phrase to delete from your vocabulary is "I'm sorry if you felt..."
+That is a non-apology.
+It locates the problem in their feelings rather than in your action.

 What works instead is specific behavior, named.
-“When you brought up your raise, I changed the subject within ten seconds.
-That was me deflecting because I was uncomfortable, not because what you were saying didn't matter.”
+Try something like this: "When you brought up your raise, I changed the subject within ten seconds.
+That was me deflecting because I was uncomfortable."

 Move three: say what you will do differently

 The third move is repair forward.
-Not a promise to never make the mistake again (you cannot promise that).
-A specific small change the other person can recognize the next time it happens.
+Not a promise to never make the mistake again; you cannot keep that promise, and the recipient knows it.
+A specific, small change the other person can recognize the next time it happens.

-• “Next time I'm under deadline pressure, I will tell you that up front so you don't have to guess at why I'm distant.”
+- "Next time I'm under deadline pressure, I will tell you up front so you don't have to guess at why I'm distant."

-The 24-hour window (and what to do if you have already missed it)
+The twenty four hour window, and what to do if you have already missed it

-The right text in the right window beats the perfect text two days later.
+In my experience, the right text in the right window beats the perfect text two days later.
 Twenty four hours is the rough threshold where silence starts to harden.
 Inside that window, the apology is responding to a moment.
-Outside it, the apology is responding to silence about the moment — a different and harder repair.
+Outside it, the apology is responding to silence about the momentwhich is a different and harder repair.

 Apology examples by severity